 Is Hermes v0.13 production-ready?

 AlphaSignal's assessment: "Tenacity, not Production."
-Known issues: macOS Python 3.13 installer conflicts, Docker Node version mismatches, no native Windows support (WSL required), /goal judge model can prematurely complete or keep goals open.
+Known issues: macOS + system Python 3.13 installer conflicts, Node version mismatches at install time, early-beta native Windows (WSL2 recommended), and a /goal judge model that can prematurely complete or keep goals open.
 Treat it as a serious test, not a production deployment.
 The security improvements are real.
 The stability improvements are real.
 The rough edges are also real.

 Does BetterClaw support Hermes Agent?

 BetterClaw is built on the OpenClaw framework with platform-level optimizations (smart context management, verified skills, secrets auto-purge).
-While BetterClaw doesn't run Hermes directly, it provides the managed deployment, security, and monitoring that both OpenClaw and Hermes users need.
-Free tier with 1 agent and BYOK. $19/month per agent for Pro.
+It doesn't run Hermes directly — Hermes is a separate self-hosted runtime — but if what you want is the managed deployment, security, and monitoring layer that both OpenClaw and Hermes users end up needing, BetterClaw provides that.
+Free plan with 1 agent + BYOK, $19/month per agent for Pro.